ondrejsevcik/knowledge-base/books/fluent-forever.md

 ### Games with Words

 - You can make your words more memorable in two ways
-  - Investigate the sotries they tell
+  - Investigate stories they tell
   - Connect those stories to your own life
 - Use Google Images to find a vivid picture
 - Spend moment to find a link between each word and your own experience